mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 August 28, 2022.
 While I was scrolling through the rosters of my classes to see if I recognized anyone’s names, I was surprised to see Gyuna’s name in my CS 180 class!
 I reached out to her to confirm if she was taking the class, to which she said yes.
 She also said that she was majoring in data science, so maybe she and I would have classes together in the future.

 I was ready for fall semester to start—another semester of classes, research, and studying at the LSB all day, every day.
-That was what I thought.
+Or so I thought.

-(End of Chapter 1, end of Part 1…)
+(End of Chapter 1, end of Part 1...)